 Washington DC is steeped in African American history, contributing significantly to the overall tapestry of the nation's past.
-Whether you're visiting DC or the surrounding areas there are several sites in the region that offer a chance to reflect on the inspiring journey of hope, sacrifice, liberation, empowerment, and beauty that make up America's Black history.
+Whether you're visiting DC or the surrounding areas, several sites in the region offer a chance to reflect on the inspiring journey of hope, sacrifice, liberation, empowerment, and beauty that make up America's Black history.

 Smithsonian National Museum of African American History and Culture